 By Air: Kodaikanal doesn’t have an airport; the nearest airport is Madurai which is 120 KMS away.
-It is well connected with major cities like Bangalore, Mumbai, Chennai etc.
+It is well-connected with major cities like Bangalore, Mumbai, Chennai, etc.

-By Road: Kodaikanal is well connected by road with major cities like Bangalore, Chennai, Coimbatore, Ooty and few cities of Kerala; they all are well connected by Railways too.
+By Road: Kodaikanal is well connected by road with major cities like Bangalore, Chennai, Coimbatore, Ooty, and a few cities of Kerala; they all are well connected by Railways too.
 You can reach via Tamilnadu State Transport Buses or you can opt for Private Luxury Buses.
 You can also hire a car from the airport itself if you want to travel comfortably which is the most expensive option to travel to Kodaikanal.

 By Train: If you want to save money, then consider Train Travel.
-Kodai Road is the nearest Railway Station which is connected with Bangalore, Madurai, Coimbatore, and many other cities of Tamilnadu.
+Kodai Road is the nearest Railway Station that is connected with Bangalore, Madurai, Coimbatore, and many other cities of Tamilnadu.
 You can take a shared Taxi or Bus from Kodai Road to Kodai Town which is 2 Hrs Journey to Kodaikanal.

 Where to Stay in Kodaikanal

 There are no Darth of Places to choose from for a stay in Kodaikanal.
 There are many Luxurious and Budget Hotels in Kodaikanal near the Lake which you can prefer according to your preferences.
 I divided my 4-night stay between Budget and Luxury.
 If you are a solo traveler, Zostel is the best choice for a Budget hotel in Kodaikanal.